yaghuti/security_content_wiki/How-to-deploy-pre-trained-Deep-Learning-models-for-ESCU.md

 3. Deploy model artifacts into Splunk app DSDL

-### Set up Splunk App for Data Science and Deep Learning (DSDL)
+### Set up Splunk App for Data Science and Deep Learning 5.0.0(DSDL)
+1. Download DSDL app 5.0.0 version
-1. Install the DSDL app (https://splunkbase.splunk.com/app/4607/) on Splunk instance and follow the steps in the Overview > User Guide.
+2. Install the DSDL app (https://splunkbase.splunk.com/app/4607/) version 5.0.0 on Splunk instance and follow the steps in the Overview > User Guide.
-2. Additional information and FAQs are available here https://splunkbase.splunk.com/app/4607/#/details.
+3. Additional information and FAQs are available here https://splunkbase.splunk.com/app/4607/#/details.

 ### Download the model artifacts
 1. Download the pre-trained model file .tar.gz from the link provided here.